How Does Competition Lead To Resource Partitioning

 • Habitat Partitioning: Elephants can alter the habitat structure by knocking down trees, which in turn creates opportunities for other grazers to access new food sources.

-This complex interplay of food and habitat partitioning allows these grazers to coexist and utilize the available resources efficiently.
+This complex interplay of food and habitat partitioning allows these grazers to coexist and work with the available resources efficiently.

 4. Forest Birds: Vertical Stratification and Food Partitioning